fritz-marshal/fritz/doc/filters.md

 ### Limitations

-`$lookup` stages are not allowed in the user-defined part of the filters.
+`$lookup` and `$unionWith` stages are not allowed in the user-defined part of the filters.

 ## Filter examples

 Let us explore some examples!
-The provided json files contain prepended upstream stages, but they are not shown below for brevity.
+The provided JSON files contain prepended upstream stages, but they are not shown in the text below for brevity.

 ### Simple filter